 When it comes to lending, location is extremely important and it can be the reason why your application is approved or declined.

-Recently, the National Australia Bank (NAB) released a list of suburbs that it identified as having rising risk in the mortgage market and a higher risk of default.
-To counteract the higher risk, borrowers in these postcodes would need to contribute more than 20% of the purchase price or value of the property when taking out a loan.
-The increased risk could have been related to income and employment in the area, falling house values or NAB’s exposure to properties in that location.
+Did you know that your choice of property suburb can have a significant impact when shopping around for a home loan?
+Certain suburbs are sometimes identified as having rising risk in the mortgage market and therefore a higher risk of default.
+To counteract the higher risk, some lenders ask borrowers in these postcodes to contribute more than 20 per cent of the purchase price or value of the property when taking out a loan.
+The increased risk could have been related to income and employment in the area, falling house values or the lender’s exposure to properties in that location.

 - Establishing its value

 - Its likelihood of increasing or decreasing in value

 Ability of a borrower to meet the repayments

 - For an owner occupied home, it is the employment of the borrower that can be impacted by location

 - For an investment preoprty, it is the income of the tenants in that area and their ability to make their rent payments

 - The security property